LiamFC90/QdFinder1000/README.md

 SaveStructure conversion: through E1;
 Save files to large.
 Need to find faster way;
 Draw to one fig tends to strech oddly when showing centroids with large seperations(auto axis lim freak out maybe);
-Some places um means nm? problem with sim input handle;
+Some places um means nm in comments? problem with sim input PSF handle;